dguyhasnoname/k8s-cluster-checker/README.md

 - rbac analysis
 - k8s objects in a namespace
 - stale namespaces with no workloads

+Once the tool is run, it generates output in 3 ways:
+1. stdout on the screen to visualise the analysis right away.
+2. report in `csv` files are generated for each analysis.
+A combined report is generated in excel file.
+You can use it for your own custom analysis.
+3. json output is generated for each analysis which can be consumed in down-stream scripts.

 This tool performs read-only operations on any k8s cluster.
 You can make a service account/kubeconfig with full read-only access to all k8s-objects and use the same to run the tool.